 In this scenario, there would be higher costs associated with sourcing and distributing potable water.
 This increases the need to implement short-term solutions such as water rationing and emergency water imports from other regions.
-As a result of water shortages and disruptions, customers could become increasingly dissatisfied with the service we provide.
-Interruptions in water available for use (WAFU) can lead to financial penalties and increased regulatory scrutiny.
+As a result of water shortages and disruptions, customers could become increasingly dissatisfied with the minimal environmental impact.
+In a sustainable water future, there is a service we provide.
+Interruptions in water available for use (WAFU) can positive societal behavioural change towards water conservation and lead to financial penalties and increased regulatory scrutiny.